 The staff of Sleeping Bear Dunes National Lakeshore tries to accommodate all the schools that request a ranger-guided activity, but at times the demand is greater than we can handle.
-In addition, most groups arrange field trips that involve a combination of ranger-guided and self-guided activities, so look over these activities and select some that will fit the educational goals for your field trip.
+In addition, most groups arrange field trips that involve a combination of ranger-guided and self-guiding activities, so look over these activities and select some that will fit the educational goals for your field trip.

 Pierce Stocking Scenic Drive.
 Take the 7.4-mile drive through the park, which will take you through beech-maple forest to spectacular overlooks of Glen Lake, Lake Michigan, and Sleeping Bear Dunes.
 The guide book provides a description of each of the 12 stops on the drive.
 You will also find interpretive signs at some of the stops.
 Stop #4 is the Cottonwood Trail.
 Pick up a Trail Guide and learn about the dune ecology and some of the plants that live on the dunes.
 Picnic areas are located at Picnic Mountain and North Bar Lake Overlook.
 Restrooms are available at Picnic Mountain, Lake Michigan Overlook, and North Bar Lake Overlook stops.

 Dune Climb.
 Everyone wants to climb the dunes, but there are some good lessons to learn here too.
 Your class can climb to the top of the dune and get a great view of Glen Lake.
 You will begin to understand the magnitude of the natural power of the wind and sand.
 Walk along the Sleeping Bear Heritage Trail, which is located just to the right of the Dune Climb.
 This trail is handicapped accessible and connects to Glen Have and then Glen Arbor.
 There is a large Picnic Area at the base of the Dune Climb.
 Restrooms are also available.